-Financial assets at FVPL are recorded in the Parent Company statement of financial position at fair value, with changes in the fair value recorded in profit or loss, included in 'Investment income' account.
+Financial assets at FVPL are recorded in the Parent Company statements of financial position at fair value, with changes in the fair value recorded in profit or loss, included in 'Investment income' account.

-As of December 31, 2021 and 2020, the Parent Company has no financial liabilities classified as FVPL.
+As of December 27, 2022 and December 31, 2021, the Parent Company has no financial liabilities classified as FVPL.